Bitter Days, Bitter-Sweet Days, and Sweet Days

 Somber moments gather in the corners of life because they are pushed aside out of the waking times where we strive so much for constant Happy, which is not necessarily a terrible striving.
 In that, it is futile to attempt to move away from those somber moments.
 In squirreling them away, they all rain down at once when the corners can no longer hold up the tears of years of not dealing with those things not permitted to be spoken.

-Speaking of death and loss is not a pleasant thing to do when the hurt and memory of love no longer felt and returned in those physical moments when the soul aches once more for that touch, that hug, that smile.
-Speaking allows the soul to recognize that something in life is missing.
+Speaking of death and loss is not a pleasant thing to do when the hurt and memory of love, no longer felt and returned, rises.
+In those moments, when the soul aches once more for that touch, that hug, that smile, speaking allows the soul to recognize that something in life is missing.
 It allows the grieving heart to weep away the tears so that the good memories are not bitter, but bitter-sweet, then just sweet.

 Christmas is always been a bitter, bitter-sweet, now sweet time because of the one who I lost that loved me most in the world.
 Lilly Bell Bazin, my grandmother.
 Each of us has a love at one point in our lives hopefully that means something emotionally healthy for that period in our lives.
 Grandma meant that love for me at the budding age of 13 years.
 For others, it may be a friend, parent, or sibling who gave them the love they sought in life.

 Because it is difficult to know how deep the hurt goes for each person who loses someone, no one can understand the sorrow of another person without some revelation to help.

 With no pictures to honor her beauty, memories are all that are left in the recesses of my soul to cherish her memory.
 She left this life in her sleep after her pacemaker stopped working.
 She did not make a sound other than to expel her breath the last time, And then she was gone.
 It harrows me to recall the simple end of her laughter and her smiles.
 The end of her swearing and loving in the same breath.
 There needs to be no story attached, just a love missing.